Rule 3.295 - Natural Gas and Electricity

-(2) Sales or use tax is due on natural gas or electricity used to transport a product which was manufactured from a material extracted from the earth.
+(2) Sales or use tax is due on natural gas or electricity used to transport products that have been manufactured from a material extracted from the earth.
 Products which were manufactured from a material extracted from the earth include substances which do not exist in nature or are not components of crude oil, natural gas, coal, or other minerals extracted from the earth.

-(3) A material will not be considered to be manufactured when an additive is combined with a material for ancillary reasons, for example, odorant added to natural gas.
+(3) For purposes of this section, a material is not considered to be manufactured when an additive is combined with the material for ancillary reasons, for example, when odorant is added to natural gas.

-(i) Pipeline safety fees.
-Sales or use tax is not due on any surcharge for pipeline safety fees added to the existing rates of each investor-owned and municipally owned natural gas distribution company and each natural gas master meter operator pursuant to Texas Utilities Code, sec.
-121.211.
+(j) Pipeline safety fees.
+Sales or use tax is not due on any surcharge for pipeline safety fees added to the existing rates of each investor-owned and municipally owned natural gas distribution company and each natural gas master meter operator pursuant to Texas Utilities Code, §121.211 (Pipeline Safety and Regulatory Fees).